avoidwork/filesize.js/README.md

 # filesize.js

 filesize.js provides a simple way to get a human readable file size string from a number (float or integer) or string.
 An optional second parameter is the decimal place to round to (default is 2), or _true_ which triggers Unix style output.
-The maximum supported size is a terabyte.
-When hard drives get bigger, I'll add support for petabytes.

 ## Examples